 Competency based learning and development is focused upon developing the skills of knowing how and knowing why.
 An essential design discipline in competency based learning is that the activities we design to support skills development include the development of understanding and enable us to assess that understanding in a variety of contexts.

 How can learners develop and demonstrate understanding?

-When designing competency based learning we can test understanding via a variety of methods:
+When designing competency based learning and development initiatives, we can test understanding via a variety of methods:

 So, back to the question “Why do organisations invest in competency based learning and development?”
 The answer is simple, they want a return on investment and that is demonstrated by employees who know what, how, why and when and that competence doesn’t develop when employees are faced with generic learning experiences because then the question is